DBC-SF/mentorship-wiki/README.md

 - [Submit Hours in Workday](#how-to-submit-your-hours-in-workday)

 #### Access to Cohort Orgs:
 You need access to Cohort Orgs to perform code reviews and gain general insight of material on a phase.
 To accomplish this you have been added to the SF-Mentors team on GitHub.
-This team will be invited to each incoming cohort org, granting you full access to all material therein.
+This team will be invited to each incoming Cohort Org, granting you full access to all material therein.

 Access Issues: Ensure that you have accepted the invitation from Github for each active Cohort, else contact Mentor Coordinator.

 #### Giving and Receiving Feedback:
 - Complete the [Weekly Mentor Survey](https://docs.google.com/a/devbootcamp.com/forms/d/1aYZX7t737QJcIxmb25DCwcYPzKsxzgmiz_COOHjxj0I/viewform) weekly to talk about your experiences.
 - Student feedback for Mentors will be collected during the weekly retro survey.
 - You are required to solicit some student feedback each phase you work.
 This feedback will be reviewed by the Mentor Coordinator.
-Use the Give a [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).
+Use the give a [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).
 This link will also be in the students guide.

 #### Meetings:
 - 1st Monday of Phase @ 6:15 -- Optional powwow with Mentor Coordinator.
 Feel free to attend if you have questions or concerns.